JacobRex/limitlessrpg/docs/rules/stats.md

 Endurance (END) describes your Character's hardiness.
 It determines how much of a burden they can bear and what they can withstand.

 You'll use Endurance to...
-* Determine how many items you can carry without penalty
+* Determine how much equipment you can carry without penalty
 * Withstand becoming staggered or taking a lethal blow
 * Endure pain, fatigue, heat, cold, hunger, thirst, hold your breath, etc

 #### Burden
 Burden is a measurement of how hindered you are by the Equipment you're carrying.
-Your Burden is equal to the number of items you're carrying in excess of your END.
-The Difficulty of all Combat, Strength, Agility, and Dextertity Checks is increased by your Burden.
+Your Burden is equal to the weight of Equipment you're carrying in excess of your END.
+The Difficulty of all physical checks is increased by your Burden.

 ## Intelligence
 Intelligence (INT) describes your Character's cleverness & thinking ability.
 It determines how easily they can understand, process or recall information.